youssef232/Problem_solving/README.md

 # Problem_solving
-A repository has a list of problem  from leetcode & its solution using python, c++, Java, Cand C#
+A repository has a list of problem  from leetcode & its solution using python, c++, Java and C#